ls1intum/Apollon_standalone/README.md

 `yarn build`

-the build result will be stored in the dist dir in the content root
+the build result will be stored in the build dir in the project root

 ### With application server and sharing function on linux machine